 Sewer Expansion Program

-The graph below shows connections to sewer from 2008 to 2018 including conversion and new installs.
+The graph below shows connections to sewer from 2008 to 2018 including conversion and new installs. *1,093 conversions completed this year as of July 2019.

 The City of Port St. Lucie had a vision for the rapidly growing community, even before acquiring its utility assets in 1994, and developed a plan of action to expand the once-limited water and sanitary sewer utility services.
-The Sewer Expansion Program would ensure that failing septic systems could be taken out of service to avoid further contamination to the shallow water supply, and that newly constructed homes and businesses would be required to connect to City sewer.
-The City’s low-pressure wastewater collection system has grown to be the largest of its kind in nation and quite possibly, the world.
+The Sewer Expansion Program would ensure that failing septic systems could be taken out of service to avoid further contamination to the shallow water supply and that newly constructed homes and businesses would be required to connect to City sewer.
+The City’s low-pressure wastewater collection system has grown to be the largest of its kind in the nation and quite possibly, the world.
 The innovative program has also become a model for other utilities across the globe.

 In 1994 the Utility was serving just over 10,000 wastewater customers.
 Driving the City’s determination to expand the utility system was the clear understanding that the continued construction of up to four septic systems per acre was jeopardizing the health of the environment and that of thousands of residents.
 The septic systems threatened to pollute the ground water supply and contaminate private shallow aquifer wells, the only source of residential water at that time.